mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

-    Note that for efficiency, only entities of dimension zero (vertices) and entities of the maximal dimension (cells) exist when creating a Mesh.
+    Note that for efficiency, only entities of dimension zero (vertices) and entities of the maximal dimension (cells) exist when creating a :cpp:class:`Mesh`.
 Other entities must be explicitly created by calling init().
 For example, all edges in a mesh may be created by a call to mesh.init(1).
 Similarly, connectivities such as all edges connected to a given vertex must also be